Big-Bee-Network/bif/README.md

 # bif
-Biodiversity Interaction Finder - using Preston and Elton to detect bee interactions in existing biodiversity data infrastructures like GBIF/iDigBio/ALA etc. Slight modifications can be done to filter interactions based on any catalog.
+Biodiversity Interaction Finder (pronounced Bifi) - using Preston and Elton to detect bee interactions in existing biodiversity data infrastructures like GBIF/iDigBio/ALA etc. Slight modifications can be done to filter interactions based on any catalog.

 # Methods